-In this three-part series, Dr. Meg Myers Morgan, best-selling author and professor at University of Oklahoma, shares three rules every woman should remember as she lives her life story.
+In this series, Dr. Meg Myers Morgan, best-selling author and professor at University of Oklahoma, shares three rules every woman should remember as she lives her life story.
 Meg shares these excerpts from her upcoming book, Counter Offer: Negotiating the Life You Want, “a work and life guide for women.”

-The second rule: Don’t Put Plot Before Character
+The final rule: Don’t Recycle Plot Lines